networks

 the

-centrality can be problematic on graphs where nodes are erroneously placed too close together or where impedances otherwise approach zero, as may be the case for simplest-path measures or small distance thesholds.
-This happens because the outcome of the division step can balloon towards once impedances decrease below 1. - Note that
+harmoniccentrality can be problematic on graphs where nodes are erroneously placed too close together or where impedances otherwise approach zero, as may be the case for simplest-path measures or small distance thesholds.
+This happens because the outcome of the division step can balloon towards once impedances decrease below 1. - Simplest (angular) node measures require a dual graph representation.
+Convert primal graphs with

 - Segmentised versions of centrality measures should not be computed on dual graph topologies because street segment lengths would be duplicated for each permutation of dual edge spanning street intersections.
 By way of example, the contribution of a single edge segment at a four-way intersection would be duplicated three times.